THE TAIWAN KOM CHALLENGE / TOP TIPS FOR YOUR KOM ADVENTURE

 9. Cultural Stuff:

 A trip to a night market should definitely be on your list of things to do, some great (and some *special*) foods on offer – stinky tofu anyone? – great for taking photos and getting into the vibe of the city.
 Just about any night market in Taipei will be good, some are smaller and more local, for example Rahoe Night Market – renowned for its food – some are huge, such as Shilin Night Market, which still has a traditional feel, or Ximen, which feels like it could almost be in Tokyo, with more brand stores.
+Taipei’s architecture is interesting also, with the old sharing the skyline with the modern.
+There is also an excellent modern art museum near Maji Square, a vibrant shopping, cafe and nightlife hub just by Yuanshan MRT station.

 10. Taroko Gorge: